Hlohlo10/FUTURE_DS_01-/insights.md

 Sales were relatively flat between December 2010 and August 2011, hovering around £570,000 to £680,000 per month.
-From September 2011 onwards, revenue surged dramatically, peaking in November 2011 at over £1,140,000 — the highest month on record.
+From September 2011 onwards, revenue surged dramatically, peaking in November 2011 at over £1,140,000 ,the highest month on record.
 December 2011 saw a sharp drop to around £520,000, likely because the data only covers the first few weeks of December.